 Anorexia Nervosa

 This condition describes an excessive fear of weight gain.
-As a result, people with anorexia nervosa have a problem with maintaining healthy body weight.
+As a result, people with anorexia nervosa have a problem with maintaining a healthy body weight.
 They think they are overweight and, so, need to shed pounds, even when their current body weight may be dangerously low.
 This makes them reduce food consumption.

 However, researchers now think that there may be more to anorexia nervosa than vanity.
 They believe genetic or biological factors may also be involved in its occurrence.